-The broad nature of the definitions of "investment," "company," and "company of a Party" means that investments can be covered by the Treaty even if ultimate control lies with non-Party nationals.
+The board nature of the definitions of "covered investment," combined with the definitions of "investment," "company," and "company of a Party" means that investments can be covered by the Treaty even if ultimate control lies with non-Party nationals.
 A Party may, however, deny the benefits of the Treaty in the limited circumstances described in Article XII.